 The solar panel inverter is considered one of the most complex parts of the grid-tied solar system though it’s also susceptible to problems.

-This is unsurprising given that inverters are normally positioned outside in unfavourable weather conditions including extreme heat, rain, hailstones and humidity, but they still generate thousands of energy watts for as much as 10 hours each day.
+This is not surprising given that inverters are normally positioned outside in unfavourable weather conditions including extreme heat, rain, hail storms and humidity.
+Despite this, they can still generate thousands of energy watts for as much as 10 hours each day.

 This is one reason why it’s crucial to install a high quality inverter that should be mounted in a well-sheltered area.